General Questions & Questions for Families

 What is Ronald McDonald House Charities® of the Ohio Valley?

 Ronald McDonald House Charities (RMHC) of the Ohio Valley is a nonprofit 501 (c)(3) organization and a chapter of the global Ronald McDonald House Charities.
-RMHC of the Ohio Valley, Inc. creates, finds and supports programs that improve the health and well-being of children.
+RMHC of the Ohio Valley, Inc. creates, finds and supports programs that improve the health and well-being of children and their families.

 Our chapter impacts children through three programs: Ronald McDonald House program, Grants program (100% funded by local McDonald’s Owner/Operators) and Happy Wheels Cart program.